-Next, I’ll walk you through the easy steps to creating a beautiful finish using a gel stain.
+Next, I’ll walk you through the easy steps on how to apply gel stain for a beautiful finish.
 For this tutorial I am talking about applying gel stain to a tabletop.
-Gel staining is not hard, but I do have a Freebie Download of Six Essentials for Gel Staining Projects and Gel Staining Tips below:
+Gel staining is not hard, but I do have some tips for success that I’ll review later in the post.
+Hopefully you’ll find those helpful!

 Let’s get started!